18F/18f.gsa.gov/_posts/2016-09-06-nicole-fenton-a-wordsmith-joins-government.md

 ---
-title: "Nicole Fenton: A wordsmith joins the government"
+title: 'Nicole Fenton: A wordsmith joins the government'
 authors:
 - melody
 tags:
 - staff profiles
 - useiti
-excerpt: "Nicole Fenton joined 18F in September of 2015.
+excerpt: Nicole Fenton joined 18F in September of 2015.
 Before 18F, Nicole was a content strategist at Facebook, Lab Zero, and Mule Design in San Francisco.
-She started her professional writing practice at Apple, where she served as communications lead for five years and helped launch the original iPhone and iPad."
+She started her professional writing practice at Apple, where she served as communications lead for five years and helped launch the original iPhone and iPad.
-description: "Nicole Fenton joined 18F in September of 2015.
+description: Nicole Fenton joined 18F in September of 2015.
 Before 18F, Nicole was a content strategist at Facebook, Lab Zero, and Mule Design in San Francisco.
-She started her professional writing practice at Apple, where she served as communications lead for five years and helped launch the original iPhone and iPad."
+She started her professional writing practice at Apple, where she served as communications lead for five years and helped launch the original iPhone and iPad.
-image: /assets/images/team/nicole-fenton.jpg
+image: "/assets/img/team/nicole-fenton.jpg"
+hero: false
 ---

 *All throughout the summer, we’ll be profiling members across the 18F team.
 Nicole Fenton joined 18F in September of 2015.
 Before 18F, Nicole was a content strategist at Facebook, Lab Zero, and Mule Design in San